joyapisi/kanban-board/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a><br/>
-- [ ] **Adding a databases for consistent storage**<br/>
+- [ ] **Adding a GraphQL database for consistent storage**<br/>
 - [ ] **Add more functional features**
 - [ ] **Add more aesthetic features**
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🎆 Show your support <a name="support"></a>
-If you like this project please follow me on github and also connect on Linkedin.
+If you like this project please follow me on Git Hub and also connect on Linkedin.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏🏾 Acknowledgments <a name="acknowledgements"></a>
-- I would like to thank Safaricom PLC for assigninng me this exercise. <br>
+- I would like to thank Safaricom PLC for assigning me this exercise. <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>